chrisfishbob/mono.nvim/README.md

   * Step 1: Delete `init.lua`
   * Step 2: Profit
 * Why is the mono `init.lua` a single file?
 Wouldn't it make sense to split it into multiple files?
-  * This is a config file, not your Java 8 enterprise app.
+  * This is a config file, not your Java 8 enterprise app (jk)

 ### Install Recipes